-We are registering all 1,191,323 shares on behalf of certain Selling Stockholders.
-All of the shares originally were issued by us in connection with the company's private placement in December of 1998.
-Odetics will receive no proceeds from this offering.
-The Selling Stockholders named in the table above or pledgees, donees, transferees or other successors-in-interest selling shares received from a named selling stockholder as a gift, partnership distribution or other non-sale related transfer after the date of this prospectus may sell the shares from time to time.
-The Selling Stockholders will act independently of Odetics in making decisions with respect to the timing, manner and size of each sale.
+We are registering all 1,191,323 shares on behalf of certain selling stockholders.
+We originally issued all of the shares in connection with a private placement we conducted in December 1998.
+We will not receive any of the proceeds from this offering.
+The selling stockholders named in the table above or pledgees, donees, transferees or other successors-in-interest selling shares received from a named selling stockholder as a gift, partnership distribution or other non-sale related transfer after the date of this prospectus may sell the shares from time to time.
+The selling stockholders will act independently of Odetics in making decisions with respect to the timing, manner and size of each sale.
 The sales may be made on one or more exchanges or in the over-the-counter market or otherwise, at prices and at terms then prevailing or at prices related to the then current market price, or in negotiated transactions.
-The Selling Stockholders may effect such transactions by selling the shares to or through broker-dealers.
+The selling stockholders may effect such transactions by selling the shares to or through broker-dealers.
 The shares may be sold by one or more of, or a combination of, the following:

-- . a block trade in which the broker-dealer so engaged will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by such broker-dealer for its account pursuant to this prospectus; - . an exchange distribution in accordance with the rules of such exchange; - ordinary brokerage transactions and transactions in which the broker solicits purchasers; and - in privately negotiated transactions.
+- . a block trade in which the broker-dealer so engaged will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by such brokerdealer for its account pursuant to this prospectus; - . an exchange distribution in accordance with the rules of such exchange; - ordinary brokerage transactions and transactions in which the broker solicits purchasers; and - . in privately negotiated transactions.

 To the extent required, this prospectus may be amended or supplemented from time to time to describe a specific plan of distribution.
-In effecting sales, broker-dealers engaged by the Selling Stockholders may arrange for other brokerdealers to participate in the resales.
+In effecting sales, broker-dealers engaged by the selling stockholders may arrange for other broker-dealers to participate in the resales.

-The Selling Stockholders may enter into hedging transactions with broker-dealers in connection with distributions of the shares or otherwise.
-In such transactions, broker-dealers may engage in short sales of the shares in the course of hedging the positions they assume with Selling Stockholders.
-The Selling Stockholders also may sell shares short and redeliver the shares to close out such short positions.
-The Selling Stockholders may enter into option or other transactions with broker-dealers which require the delivery to the broker-dealer of the shares.
+The selling stockholders may enter into hedging transactions with broker-dealers in connection with distributions of the shares or otherwise.
+In such transactions, broker-dealers may engage in short sales of the shares in the course of hedging the positions they assume with selling stockholders.
+The selling stockholders also may sell shares short and redeliver the shares to close out such short positions.
+The selling stockholders may enter into option or other transactions with broker-dealers which require the delivery to the broker-dealer of the shares.
 The broker-dealer may then resell or otherwise transfer such shares pursuant to this prospectus.
-The Selling Stockholders also may loan or pledge the shares to a broker-dealer.
+The selling stockholders also may loan or pledge the shares to a broker-dealer.
 The broker-dealer may sell the shares so loaned, or upon a default the broker-dealer may sell the pledged shares pursuant to this prospectus.